Skip to main content

 Verdict: Essential for compliance-first orgs.
 AgentBoot should generate managed artifacts as a first-class output.
 This is how skeptics and hold-outs get governed without opting in.

 What it is: AgentBoot exposed as an MCP server that any MCP-compatible agent can consume.
-Provides persona invocation, trait lookup, governance status, and knowledge base access as MCP tools and resources.
+Provides persona listing, trait lookup, gotcha rules, and knowledge base access as MCP tools over JSON-RPC stdio.
+Implemented in Phase 8 (AB-140).

 How it works: